rounakraj8/kubernetes-101/README.md

 ### This is a demo project to Dockerize a simple Java(Spring Boot) application and run it on a Kubernetes Cluster

+**PS:** This article assumes that you have your own DockerHub account and you already have a running Kubernetes cluster.

 ## Steps:

 #### 1. Write a [simple Java(Spring Boot) application and create its artifact(\*.jar)](/demo)